Peter Adamson (actor): 1983

 In February 1983, Adamson sold behind-the-scenes stories about his co-stars to The Sun newspaper journalist Dan Slater, calling some Street actors "amateurs".
+The articles were branded "Len Lets Rip".
+He said Anne Kirkbride was "Propping too much time up at the bar" and "I wish she would leave the street, although I would miss her terribly.
+But for her own good she should go because she's been here for far too long.
+She's a great actress loaded with talent but plays the part of a dull housewife.
+I call her a lazy moo".
+Adamson said off screen he did not get on at all with Barbara Knox, who played his screen wife Rita Fairclough.
+Adamson added that Doris Speed was a great actress but was going deaf and Cheryl Murray who played Suzy Birchall "Was too full of herself for my liking".

 He was given a warning by Bill Podmore and management at Granada that he would be dismissed for breach of contract if it ever happened again.
-Adamson was suspended from the programme for six weeks without pay, starting on 11 April 1983.
+Adamson was told he would be suspended from the programme for six weeks without pay in April 1983.
+The suspension was going to take place in June and July 1983.

-Allegations
+Allegations of indecent assault

 On 24 April 1983, a Sunday newspaper reported Adamson had been arrested the previous day on suspicion of two incidents of indecent assault on two eight-year-old girls at a public swimming pool in Haslingden where he had assisted as a part-time instructor.
+One was allegedly assaulted the day before, the other on 16 April.
 The police complaint alleged Adamson's hands had strayed while he was giving swimming lessons.

 His final appearance as Len Fairclough was broadcast on 11 May, but it had been recorded in late March, before his arrest and suspension.
 Adamson asked Granada to write him out of the programme until his court case was over.
-His trial began on 18 July 1983 and he was represented by barrister George Carman QC, who had a prominent career defending celebrities.
+His trial began on 18 July 1983 and he was represented by barrister George Carman QC, who had a prominent career representing celebrities.
 On 26 July 1983, at Burnley Crown Court, a jury found Adamson not guilty.

+In June 1988, he was allegedly persuaded by freelance Sun reporter Dan Slater to change his story following several bottles of whisky.
+Adamson was alleged to have told Slater "I am totally guilty of everything the police said"...."But what I hope you will print - there was no sexual intent."
+This appeared in the Sun on 6 and 7 June 1988.As a result, Lincolnshire Police interviewed Adamson who categorically denied the confession.
+Slater claimed he had "mislaid" the tapes of the interview and the police took no further action.